Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 Close-Knit or in Japanese Karera ga Honki by Amu Toki wa (彼らが本気で編むときは) is quite an innovative series as it addresses the issue of transgender people in Japan.

-Although at first it is an unusual situation, the three begin to live as a family and Tomo knows the kindness and love of a mother from Rinkio.
-Throughout the series we see the art of weaving present, something that may seem unimportant or frivolous but is actually a bonding metaphor.
+Although at first it is an unusual situation, the three begin to live as a family and Tomo gets to know the kindness and love of a mother from Rinkio.
+Throughout the series we see the presence of the art of weaving, something that may seem unimportant or frivolous but is a bonding metaphor.
 The series also addresses issues such as unconventional families or the acceptance of Rinkio by Makio’s family.

 9. Giri/Haji